daattali/beautiful-jekyll/volunteer.md

 ---
 layout: page
 title: Volunteer
-subtitle: Looking to help out Fur Squared?
+subtitle: Looking to help out FurSquared?
 ---
 Are you Interested in making a difference with our growing convention?
-Fur Squared is staffed entirely by volunteers.
+FurSquared is staffed entirely by volunteers.
 Won't you help us out by volunteering?
 It's easy, fun and there are some great benefits to pitching in.
 There are plenty of opportunities available for all of our attendees.

 ## Crowd Control